-Quasquicentennial—it’s an odd word.
-It means the 125th anniversary.
-It’s maybe not as exciting as a centennial, but it’s an occasion nonetheless.
-And any occasion to celebrate composer Jimmy McHugh is a good one.
-This week marks McHugh’s quasquicentennial—he was born July 10, 1894.
-Simply put, McHugh had the gift of melody, and out of his brain came such jazz standards as “I Can’t Give You Anything But Love” and “I Couldn’t Sleep A Wink Last Night.”
-On this show, we’ll hear his songs performed by Frank Sinatra, Nat King Cole, June Christy and more.
+This week on the show, we’re taking a look at one of the early contributors to the American Songbook, and one of the most prolific songwriters in jazz: composer Jimmy McHugh.
+Simply put, McHugh had the gift of melody, and out of his brain came such jazz standards as “I Can’t Give You Anything But Love,” “On The Sunny Side Of The Street,” and “I Couldn’t Sleep A Wink Last Night.”
+Coming up, we’ll hear his songs performed by Frank Sinatra, Nat King Cole, June Christy and more.

+Mark Chilla here on Afterglow.
+On this show, we’re exploring the songs of Jimmy McHugh.
 In 1951, after three decades in the music business Jimmy McHugh took a trip to England where he performed for the Queen.
 When Queen Elizabeth met him, she said “You seem to have written all of my favorite songs.”

-And that really sums up Jimmy—once you take a look at all the songs he wrote that you realize what am impact he had on American pop music.
+And that really sums up Jimmy—once you take a look at all the songs he wrote that you realize what an impact he had on American pop music.
 All in all, Jimmy McHugh composed over 500 songs and dozens of jazz and pop standards, far more than we can get to in one hour.

 McHugh entered the American pop music world in its infancy.
 He was born in 1894 in Boston, and when he was about 22 years old, he got a job at Irving Berlin’s publishing house as a “song plugger.”
 Basically this meant he would travel around to theaters trying to sell the songs on behalf of the publishing house—playing them for producers and hoping to get these songs in their shows.
 Soon, McHugh started writing his own songs to plug.

 Starting around 1921, he hustled to get his music performed at theaters, in films, basically anywhere they could be played.

 One of the first places Jimmy McHugh found success as a songwriter was at the Cotton Club, the all-white Harlem nightclub that spawned the careers of Harold Arlen, Adelaide Hall, Ethel Waters, Duke Ellington and Lena Horne.